Images of Dermatosis Papulosa Nigra: Symptoms and Treatment (5)

-Dermatosis papulosa nigra is a harmless condition commonly affecting the faces of black and sometimes Asian adults.
-The cause of dermatosis papulosa nigra is unknown, although about half of people affected have a family history of the disease.
+Dermatosis papulosa nigra is a common condition that most often affects Black and Asian adults.
+The cause of dermatosis papulosa nigra is unknown, but about half of people affected have a family history of the condition.

 Who's At Risk?

-Dermatosis papulosa nigra affects up to 35% of people of African descent and an unknown proportion of individuals of Asian descent.
-Women are affected more than men.
+Dermatosis papulosa nigra is most common in people with darker skin colors, especially people of African or Asian descent.
+Up to one-third of Black adults have at least some of these lesions.
+Women are affected more often than men.
 Dermatosis papulosa nigra usually begins in adolescence, and the number and size of lesions increase with age.
-The spots of dermatosis papulosa nigra do not go away.

 Signs & Symptoms